SeleniumHQ/selenium-ide/packages/side-runner/README.md

 When running your projects make sure that the command is aware of the locator strategy __before__ variables are evaluated.
 For example `click | id=${myButton}` vs `click | ${idOfMyButton}`.
 Always use the first one, since the strategy is hardcoded in the command, the second would yield an error.

->But it works in the IDE.

-That is because the IDE calculates locator strategies differently than the runner, it is a known current issue.